Reference

 enumerator ROC_RESAMPLER_PROFILE_MEDIUM

-Medium quality, medium speed.
+Medium quality, medium CPU usage.

 enumerator ROC_RESAMPLER_PROFILE_LOW